i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

       Bit order: 15 14 13...3210
       Bit 0: 1 for offline keys, 0 if not
       Bits 15-1: Unused, set to 0 for compatibility with future uses
-  11. If offline keys, the transient key sig type (2 bytes)
+  11. If offline keys, the transient key sig type (2 bytes, big endian)
   12. If offline keys, the transient public key (length as implied by sig type)
   13. If LeaseSet type is Meta (7), the number of meta entries to follow (1 byte)
   14. If LeaseSet type is Meta (7), the Meta Entries.
 Each entry contains: (40 bytes)